ShareXin/ShareXin/README.md

 - Replaced many if else statements with match statements
 - AppImage script provided
 - General bug fixes
+- Split screenshotting functionality off to [screenshot-rs](https://github.com/ShareXin/screenshot-rs)
+- Removed swaywm support (even back when I used it, my implementation was trash, if any this is a service to sway users)
+- Removed RefCell in *dialog.rs*
+- Updated Twitter character limit (not full proof for non-Latin characters)

 #### [0.6.5] - 2018-09-26
 - Work will continue on the project!